Overview

 Mergers

-In Australia mergers are prohibited if it can be demonstrated that they will have the effect or likely effect of substantially lessening competition in a market (section 50 CCA).
+Mergers not meeting thresholds remain subject to a general prohibition on mergers having the effect or likely effect of substantially lessening competition in a market (section 50 CCA).

 View mergers page